 Fellows commence their leadership path with an understanding of personal potential, talent and leadership strengths, and skills and management tools to more successfully engage in their responsibilities.

 The four-session, year-long program includes:

-- exploration of legislative and public policy issues critical to pharmaceutical and higher education;
+- exploration of critical issues related to pharmacy and higher education

 A Sound Investment